Electromagnetic energy (EME) transports the signals that many devices need to function.

-When a telecommunications carrier wants to build a new mobile phone tower, they must follow Industry code C564: 2020 mobile phone base station deployment and relevant state/territory planning laws.
+When a telecommunications carrier wants to build a new mobile phone tower, it must follow Industry code C564: 2020 mobile phone base station deployment, and relevant state/territory planning laws.
 The code requires the carrier to make site EME assessments in accordance with an ARPANSA prediction methodology and report format.

 You can complain if you think a carrier has not followed the code.

 We put EME safety rules in radiocommunications licences, including those used by carriers and broadcasters.

 We tell operators that EME levels must be below the level set by ARPANSA’s Radiation Protection Standard for Limiting Exposure to Radiofrequency Fields – 100 kHz to 300 GHz (ARPANSA Standard).

 Our rules are in the Radiocommunications Licence Condition (Apparatus Licence) Determination 2015 (Apparatus LCD) and in radiocommunications class licences.